+1. Ohio State Junior Fair Canine Rules will be followed unless otherwise noted or at judges and/or Canine Committees discretion.
+Rules for can be found here:

+https://ohio4h.org/animalsciences/dog/dog-resources

-- Dogs will only be permitted on the fairgrounds for the day of the show and will be contained to the show area.
-Must present Dog Pass at gate for each Dog entered in the show. - All participants must submit to the Canine Committee no later than the Saturday before the Fair, their 2023 Ohio State Fair Junior Fair Dog Project Identification Form and Vaccination Certificate, showing current dog license number for 2023 and completed by their veterinarian. - 3.
-Any abuse or mistreatment of dogs by handlers, family or associates (hitting, stringing-up, kicking, etc.) will not be tolerated.
-The handler will be excused from competition. - 4.
-Only one (1) dog per handler may be entered in Grooming and Handling (Showmanship). - 5.
-Exhibitors are limited to no more than three (3) dogs in this department. - Only a handler or dog throughout their entire 4-H career may take level "A" Grooming and Handling one (1) time. - 7.
-Exhibitors in Beg.
-Novice A, Novice A, Graduate Novice A, Open A and Graduate Open A can show only one (1) time in these classes throughout their entire 4-H career. - 8.
-Exhibitors in Beg.
-Novice B, Pre Novice B and Graduate Novice B can show with the same dog, unless winning first through third place whereas they must advance to the next level of obedience. - 9.
-For classes 10-17 (Obedience Classes), no more than two (2) dogs per handler. - 10.
-Beg.
-Novice A may only have one (1) dog in that class. - 11.
-Each exhibitor must enter first animal as Class 100 and second animal Class 101, and third animal in Class 102. - 12.
-Ohio State Junior Fair Canine Rules will be followed unless otherwise noted or at judges and/or Canine Committees discretion.
+- 2.Each exhibitor will keep their dog on a leash while on the Fairgrounds except when participating in activities.
+3.Each exhibitor and any exhibited dogs must attend a minimum of 50% of offered workouts to be eligible for participation in the Logan County Fair show. - 4.Dogs will only be permitted on the fairgrounds for the day of the show and will be contained to the show area.
+Must present Dog Pass at gate for each Dog entered in the show. - 5.All participants must submit to the Canine Committee no later than the Saturday before the Fair, their 2024 Ohio State Fair Junior Fair Dog Project Identification Form and Vaccination Certificate, showing current dog license number for 2024 and completed by their veterinarian.

+6.Any abuse or mistreatment of dogs by handlers, family or associates (hitting, stringing-up, kicking, etc.) will not be tolerated.
+The handler will be excused from competition.

+7.Exhibitors are limited to no more than three (3) dogs in this department.

+8. For Grooming and Handling Classes, no more than one (1) dog per handler.

+9. For Obedience Classes, no more than two (2) dogs per handler.

+10.Exhibitors in Beg.
+Novice A may only have one (1) dog in class.